strangeproblem/strangeproblem.github.io/thoughts.md

 To justify this, I will use a thought experiment I heard in a linguistics class.

 Consider a scenario where Nancy asks Debbie: "Do you have four children?".
-Debbie does in fact have five children, but Debbie responds "I have a child."
+Debbie does in fact have four children, but Debbie responds "I have a child."

 In this situation, Debbie has said a true fact: Debbie does in fact have a child.
 However, Nancy is likely to interpret this response as meaning "I have exactly one child but not four."
 Debbie has not lied, but Debbie has been misleading by ommitting information.
 Debbie has led Nancy to the same incorrect conclusion that would have happened if Debbie had simply lied and said "No, I only have one."
 In other words, this is a case where being misleading with true facts is equivalent to lying.